 This class represents a container type.
-It is one of the three categories of types as described in the type section.
+It is one of the three categories of types as described in Section 2.2.
 The structure and the union types fall under this category.
 This class is derived from Type, so all the member functions of class Type are applicable. fieldListType inherits from the Type class.